15 criminals Arrested In Sargodha - UrduPoint

 15 'criminals' Arrested In Sargodha

-SARGODHA, (UrduPoint / Pakistan Point News - 22nd Jun, 2024) The Sargodha district police arrested 15 alleged criminals during a crackdown on law-violators, here on Saturday.
+SARGODHA, (UrduPoint / Pakistan Point News - 28th Jun, 2024) The district police arrested 15 alleged criminals in a crackdown on Friday.

-A spokesman said that police parties from different police stations raided different localities and arrested Nadeem, Naeem, Naseer, Nouman, Naveed, Nasrullah, Muhammad Ashfaq, Muhammad Aslam, Tariq, Waqas, Waleed and others besides recovering 2-kg hashish, 2-kg opium, 231 litres of liquor, nine pistols, nine guns, and 203 bullets.
+A spokesman said that police raided different localities and arrested Nadeem, Naeem, Naseer, Nouman, Naveed, Nasrullah, Muhammad Ashfaq, Muhammad Aslam, Tariq, Waqas, Waleed and others and recovered 2kg hashish, 2kg opium, 231 litre liquor, nine pistols, nine guns, and 203 bullets.

 Recent Stories